Security Consultant Profile

 Visit LinkedIn Profile

-Kevin D. Murray, ia a Technical Information Security Consultant who specializes in: workplace electronic surveillance detection and deterrence (Technical Surveillance Countermeasures / TSCM, aka debugging sweeps); information security security surveys, and business counterespionage consulting services.
+Kevin D. Murray, ia a Technical Information Security Consultant who specializes in: workplace electronic surveillance detection and deterrence (Technical Surveillance Countermeasures / TSCM, aka debugging sweeps); information security security surveys, mobile device forensic evaluations (spyware detection and data extractions), and business counterespionage consulting services.

 Murray Associates – Director